 JWCC Literacy Program:

-JWCC is looking for literacy volunteer tutors for the fall semester.
+JWCC is looking for literacy volunteer tutors!
 Twelve hours of required training can be completed online.
 The program matches trained tutors on a one-to-one basis with adults who have limited reading or math skills or whose first language is not English.
 Services are free to JWCC district residents.
 Tutoring sessions can be conducted remotely via phone, Zoom, or in person.
 Change a life.
 Volunteer to be a Literacy Tutor!
-If interested, contact Jamie Marner, JWCC Literacy Coordinator, at 217-641-4153 or email at email@example.com.
+If interested, please call our Literacy Coordinator, Peggy Poteet, at 217.641.4974 or email email@example.com.
+More information can also be found on our Literacy page.

 News & Views: